 So, what have famous people with Aspergers accomplished?
 Let's take a look.

 Norm Ledgin's son was diagnosed with Aspergers at about the same time that Ledgin was reading about Thomas Jefferson and noticing similarities between Jefferson and his son.
-His first book was all about Thomas Jefferson.
+His first book was all about Thomas Jefferson and his Aspergers characteristics.
 It's titled Diagnosing Jefferson (2000).

 Ioan James describes the following famous people with Aspergers in his book Asperger's Syndrome and High Achievement: Some Very Remarkable People (2005).